tinkledoomhammer/some-notes/stackedit/Notes/godot/shaders.md

 * used for sRGB color data, because godot renders in linear color space
 	* not using it will result in washed out colors
 * albedo color textures should use `source_color` others should not
-* source color is optional
+* source color is required when
 	* in Forward+ and Mobile renderers
 	* In canvas items when [HDR 2D](https://docs.godotengine.org/en/stable/classes/class_projectsettings.html#class-projectsettings-property-rendering-viewport-hdr-2d) is enabled
+* It is optional when
+* It is optional for compatibility renderer
 ### Built-in variables
 #### Built-in functions